Update: Thankfully, this product has been discontinued.

 I-Block comes with two different dosing protocols based on whether you’re trying to lose weight or just maintain it.
 For weight loss: take two I-BLOCK tablets with eight ounces of liquid, two times per day—30 minutes before your two main meals.
 For weight maintenance: reduce the effects of that occasional, tempting treat by taking two tablets with liquid 30 minutes before any meal containing carbohydrates or sugars.

 The biggest problem people have when staying on track with a diet and achieving successful weight loss is controlling their cravings.
-This is why most of our readers turn to the aggressive stimulant-based fat burners like Lipodrene on our DMAA Supplements page, but there’s always non-stim stuff to consider.
+This is why most of our readers turn to the aggressive stimulant-based fat burners, but there’s always non-stim stuff to consider.

 So as you’ve probably surmised, I-Control is bmiSMART’s appetite suppressant supplement.
 It uses another proprietary ingredient as its primary hunger killer.